-IPSRT is based on the interpersonal psychotherapy of depression, which has been found in numerous studies to be effective in stabilizing major depressive episodes and preventing recurrences.8 IPSRT for bipolar disorder, developed by Frank and colleagues,9 has 3 main goals.
+IPSRT is based on the interpersonal psychotherapy of depression, which has been found in numerous studies to be effective in stabilizing major depressive episodes and preventing recurrences.
+IPSRT for bipolar disorder, developed by Frank and colleagues, has 3 main goals.
 One goal is to help patients with bipolar disorder stabilize their daily routines and sleep-wake cycles.
 Another goal is to assist patients in gaining insight into the bidirectional relationship between moods and interpersonal events.
 Finally, IPSRT seeks to ameliorate interpersonal problems related to grief, role transitions, role disputes, and interpersonal deficits.

 In the introductory phases of IPSRT, the clinician reviews the patients' history of illness, with special emphasis on prior episodes that might have been precipitated by sleep-wake cycle disruptions.
-The clinician introduces and encourages the patients' use of the Social Rhythm Metric (SRM), a therapeutic tool that tracks wake time, sleep time, activities, and mood (Figure 3).^{10,11} When logging activities on their SRMs, patients also note whether the
+The clinician introduces and encourages the patients' use of the Social Rhythm Metric (SRM), a therapeutic tool that tracks wake time, sleep time, activities, and mood (Figure 3). ^{10,11} When logging activities on their SRMs, patients also note whether the activity was done alone or with others.
+After several weeks of using the SRM, they begin to identify the connections between their sleep-wake cycles, patterns of social activity, and moods, which may, in turn, motivate them to regulate their daily and nightly routines.

 Figure 3.
-The Social Rhythm Metric^a
+The Social Rhythm Metrica